A birdhouse is something that can create a shelter for the bird. It is a home.

 It is also natural to build it out of wood and that is a great place to start.

-Again, like we mentioned above, research into what your type of bird likes, based on the types of birds that are native to your environment helps.
+Again, as we mentioned above, research into what your type of bird likes, based on the types of birds that are native to your environment helps.

 Add to that planning that is bathed in that research and you are well on your way!
 Don’t be afraid to ask others who have experience in the area, including friends, family, neighbors, pet shop owners, etc. But, be sure to take it with a grain of salt!
 There are many who claim to be experts, who may even have birds and birdhouses in their backyards and yet are unkind to birds and do not know what they are talking about, so beware of these types of people and maybe choose not to take their advice.